User Guide for Stomp Boxes

 NOTE:

 Big speakers produce deep bass.
 Small speakers do not produce deep bass.
-This is because a bassy note is created by low frequencies, which in turn are produced by moving a speaker cone more slowly.
+This is because a bass note is created by low frequencies, which in turn are produced by moving a speaker cone more slowly.
 Small speakers moving slowly do not move enough air to reproduce loud bass sounds.

 The best bass responses come from big speakers.